FortniteFevers/AutoLeak/README.md

 - Tweet out current AES
 - Tweet out current build
 - Automaticlly Tweet AES and Build if on update mode
+- Automaticlly Tweet out news feed and detect for a change

 More coming soon!